ArjoNagelhout/vr-bim/README.md

 ## revit-to-vr-common

-Common class library built to the `unity-revit-app/Assets/revit-to-vr-common-build` folder and included as a dependency in th revit-to-vr-plugin.
-This enables simple interchange of data from and to json.
+Common class library built to the `unity-revit-app/Assets/revit-to-vr-common-build` folder and included as a dependency in the `revit-to-vr-plugin`.
+This enables simple interchange of data from and to json between the Revit plugin and the VR Application.

 ## revit-to-vr-plugin